inBeat/inbeat-website/content/articles/slash-your-cost-per-conversion.md

 ![](/img/PhoneLoops_Casestudy_4.png)

-> By applying these tips, you can reduce your cost per conversion 5x.
+By applying the following tips to your content creation, you can reduce your cost per conversion 5x.

 ##### Tip 1: Optimize your Content for Conversion

 Different platforms and placements hold specific optimization tricks.
-Always make the content you create as best as it can be for a given format.

 If you display your content in a carousel ad, design it to be carousel-friendly.

 If you want to format a video as a Story ad, redesign it with a clear CTA to swipe-up.

 Always tweak your visual to make it feel native to the channel you’re using.
+Use Facebook ads Library to see how competitors are displaying their ads across different channels.
+Read this [in-depth guide on how to spy on your competitors](https://medium.com/swlh/the-ultimate-guide-to-spying-on-your-competitors-2ba0e2b607dd) if you want to know more.

 ##### Tip 2: Display Your Social Proofing

 When doing paid advertising with Influencer-Generated Content, try to include an influencer’s or a customer’s statement in the description. **Social proofing is vital to conversion, especially when expressed by relatable people.**

-##### Tip 3: The Optimal Ad Structure
+##### Tip 3: Follow the Optimal Ad Structure

 From my experience, here is the optimal ad format: